KNeugent/KNeugent.github.io/compSci.md

 # Astronomy programming projects

-Skils: `Python` `pandas` `NumPy` `scikit-learn` `matplotlib` `jupyter notebooks`
+Skills: `Python` `pandas` `NumPy` `scikit-learn` `matplotlib` `jupyter notebooks`

 ## k-Nearest Neighbor Classifier for Binary Stars

 As part of my PhD thesis at the University of Washington, I observationally constrained the binary fraction of red supergiants in the Local Group galaxies of M31, M33, and the Magellanic Clouds.
-While I discuss the science motivation more [here](https://kathrynneugent.com/astronomy/), one of my favorite parts of this research was building a k-NN classifier using Python's `sklearn` to photometrically differentiate between the single and binary red supergiants.
+While I discuss the science motivation more [here](https://kathrynneugent.com/astronomy/), one of my favorite parts of this research was building a k-NN classifier to photometrically differentiate between the single and binary red supergiants.
 The code and a more detailed explanation can be [found on github](https://github.com/KNeugent/kNN-BinaryStars).

 ## Monte Carlo Simulation for Binaries